-Yoga aids in calorie burning: (Not as much as the intense forms of exercises like HIIT, strength training, or weight lifting*.)
-The most active forms of yoga include Ashtanga yoga, Power yoga, and some variations of vinyasa flow.
-With the trend of yoga moving towards the cardio heavy styles, you can count on these for burning a significant amount of calories.
-In fact, the most relaxed form of yoga, ‘Restorative Yoga’ is also known to aid in weight loss.
-This has been confirmed by an NIH funded study conducted in the year 2013.
+Yoga aids in calorie burning*: The most active forms of yoga include Ashtanga yoga, Power yoga, and some variations of vinyasa flow.
+With the trend of yoga moving towards heavy cardio styles, you can count on these to burn a significant amount of calories.
+In fact, the most relaxed form of yoga, ‘Restorative Yoga,’ is also known to aid in weight loss.
+This has been confirmed by an NIH-funded study conducted in the year 2013.

 In a nutshell, there is no one-stop weight loss solution.
 Yoga alone will not help you lose weight.
 Especially if you keep eating, sleeping, and living in an unhealthy manner.
 So make sure you pair your yoga regime with clean eating, a little bit of cardio, and a good night’s sleep.